clearlinux/clear-linux-documentation/source/tutorials/web-server-install/web-server-install.rst

 Our next step is to set up our first database.
 For example, we can call our new database WordPress.

-1. Select the :guilabel`Databases` tab in the phpMyAdmin main screen to go to the Databases page.
+1. Select the :guilabel:`Databases` tab in the phpMyAdmin main screen to go to the Databases page.
 Figure 5 shows the databases tab.

    .. figure:: figures/web-server-install-5.png
        :alt: Databases tab